 6:00 a.m.
 Breakfast at Tsukiji

-The Tsukiji Market is known as the kitchen of Tokyo.
-It is a giant fish market where all sorts of seafood and other products from all around the world are sold.
-Tsukiji is a lively market all day long, but you want to aim to visit early in the morning.
+Tsukiji is known as the kitchen of Tokyo.
+Formerly home to a giant fish market where all sorts of seafood and other products from all around the world are sold, it's a lively market area all day long.
+You want to aim to visit early in the morning.
 You can have sushi or seafood bowls with the freshest fish selected by specialists.
 After you have eaten to your heart's content, take a stroll.
 It’s fun to look around for professional cookware and Japanese ingredients.

 8:00 a.m.
 Tsukiji Hongwanji